Overthinking with Kat & June

-Overthinking with Kat & June is an American comedy series, created by Mackenzie Yeager, that premiered on December 19, 2018, on YouTube Premium.
+Overthinking with Kat & June is an American comedy web series, created by Mackenzie Yeager, that premiered on December 19, 2018, on YouTube Premium.
 The series stars an ensemble cast featuring Alexia Dox, Tenea Intriago, Sasheer Zamata, Blake Lee, Elizabeth Hinkler, Emily Hinkler, Burl Moseley, Madeleine Byrne, Montana Roesch, Justin Kirk, Kelli Goss, Jessika Van, Aaron Takahashi, Kevin Bigley, Nick Fink, Stephen Ellis, Constance Marie, David L. King, and Amanda Foreman.

 On March 25, 2019, YouTube Premium cancelled the series after one season.

 Premise

-Overthinking with Kat & June is about "the birth of a strange but beautiful female friendship, the hopes, dreams and fears — but mostly fears — of the duo are heard out loud."
+Overthinking with Kat & June is about "the birth of a strange but beautiful female friendship, the hopes, dreams and fears, but mostly fears of the duo are heard out loud."